lilab-bcb/cumulus/docs/cumulus.rst

 In this case, the **aggregate_matrices** step will be skipped.

-Case Three: Multiple sample without aggregation
+Case Three: Multiple samples without aggregation
 +++++++++++++++++++++++++++++++++++++++++++++++++

 Sometimes, you may want to run Cumulus on multiple samples simultaneously.
 This is different from Case one, because samples are analyzed separately without aggregation.